What is the hybrid work model – the complete guide

 When it comes to working from home, only 5.4% of employees were doing so regularly.
 It was a perk rather than a typical way to work, available for specialists and management, not for a typical white-collar worker.

 The pandemic was a game-changer for employees and employers alike, introducing new approaches to the way people work.
 According to McKinsey, the Covid-19 pandemic catalyzed the change comparable to the industrial revolution and the introduction of PCs.
 The former has transferred the majority of the workforce from fields in the countryside to the factories in cities.
-The latter has provided a huge boost to the office-based decision-making processes and opened the gates to big-data-powered changes.
+The latter has provided a gigantic boost to the office-based decision-making processes and opened the gates to big-data-powered changes.

 McKinsey states that the lockdowns induced by the Covid-19 pandemic have opened the gates to the hybrid business model reality.

-Three major approaches to hybrid work model
+Three major approaches to the hybrid work model

-• Office-centric – in this approach the company is mostly office-based, strongly encouraging the employees to work from the company-owned space.
-Remote work is allowed, but not during the majority of the week, for example on Monday, Tuesday, and Thursday;
+- Office-centric – in this approach the company is mostly office-based, strongly encouraging the employees to work from the company-owned space.
+Remote work is allowed, but not during the majority of the week, for example, on Monday, Tuesday, and Thursday.

 The hybrid work is much more than a buzzword – it is a new philosophy of getting office work done.